hvag/blog/parkedItems.md

 1. Versioning for modules

-2. Review original unencrypted Windows instance and AMI used for gold image (InfoSec)
+1. Review original unencrypted Windows instance and AMI used for gold image (InfoSec)

+1. Server Firewall Settings - GPO?

+1. Degree of Security Group Lockdown

 ...